 Sometimes I look through my manager’s inbox, and I can’t believe how much stuff they get sent.
-Set aside emails from colleagues and clients they have hundreds of emails from professional organisations, upcoming conferences, travel companies, and not to mention lots and lots of sales requests.
+Set aside the emails from colleagues and clients, they also have hundreds of emails from professional organisations, upcoming conferences, travel companies, and not to mention lots and lots of sales requests.

-The most important part of our role is to maximise the amount of time our managers spend on actual business matters, so, fundamentally, we deal with their correspondence, and in return, they are comfortable delegating this task to us completely.
+The most important part of our role is to maximise the amount of time our managers spend on actual business matters, ensuring we are the first person to review all of their correspondence.
+It is an important Personal and Executive Assistant Key Tasks.
+In return, they are comfortable delegating this task to us completely.
 Some executives will freely hand this over to their assistants on day one, others may need a little coaxing, and some will hold on to their correspondence with a steely grip and woe behold anyone who messes with their emails!
 The benefits of dealing with our manager’s correspondence should be pretty obvious.
-There are a few systems I have put in place over the years that will help transition the process from manager to assistant.
-Hopefully even the most stubborn executive will give you a trial run after these suggestions!
+I have put a few systems in place over the years that will help transition the process from manager to assistant.
+Hopefully, even the most stubborn executive will give you a trial run after these suggestions!

 1. Set up some standard replies to frequent requests

 I recommend setting up some standard answers to frequent requests such as dinner invites, events details and sales requests.
-Write a draft response, run it past your manager, and if they are happy, keep this is as a standard response.
+Write a draft response, run it past your manager, and keep this as a standard response if they are happy.
 I do think that every email that comes into our manager’s inbox should be answered (remember we are managing their reputation as much as their schedule – do we want our managers to be known as someone that doesn’t respond to emails?) so these standard responses will save us loads of time.
-For dinner and conference requests something short and sweet, like this, will work well:
+For dinner and conference requests, something short and sweet, like this, will work well:

-Thank you for your kind invitation to … Unfortunately Mr Executive will not be able to attend due to a prior commitment.
+Thank you for your kind invitation to … Unfortunately Mr Executive will not attend due to a prior commitment.
 Please do accept my apology on behalf of Mr Executive.

 Name of the assistant.